Structure Over Scale: Learning Visual Reasoning from Pedagogical Video: Data Access and Licensing

 \section{Data Access and Licensing}

-DoraVQA does not redistribute any video frames, audio, or raw episode files.
-All visual and audio content remains hosted by the original rights holders, and users are required to independently obtain access to the corresponding episodes under the platforms’ existing terms of service.
-We release only episode identifiers, temporal timestamps, question–answer annotations, and transcript span indices, along with the code to align these annotations with externally hosted content.
-As the source material consists of publicly broadcast children’s educational programming, the dataset does not introduce new privacy risks; nevertheless, DoraVQA is intended strictly for research and evaluation purposes, and we discourage any use outside this scope.
+SoSVQA does not redistribute any video frames, audio, or raw episode files.
+All visual and audio content was collected from publicly available YouTube uploads and remains hosted by the original rights holders.
+Users are required to independently obtain access to the corresponding episodes under YouTube's existing terms of service.
+We release episode identifiers, temporal timestamps, question-answer annotations, choices, transcript span indices, manually annotated bounding box for the pause-segment visual cues along with the code to align these annotations.
+As the source material consists of publicly broadcast children's educational programming, the datasets do not introduce new privacy risks; nevertheless, SoSVQA is intended strictly for research and evaluation purposes, and we discourage any use outside this scope.

 \additionalquality